furkleindustries/accelerator-core/README.md

 export default passage;
 ```

 The exported object must be the passage object, and it must be the default export.
 You can use any valid JSX, including functional and class-based components.
+You may use any named export for whatever you please.
 You can also feel free to organize your files however you please, as Accelerator will search any numbers of folders deep within the `passages` folder.

 Note that, as alluded to above, passage files *must* end in `.jsx` or `.tsx`.
 This is convenient because it fits VS Code's syntax highlighting for files containing JSX elements, and also because it reserves all `.js` or `.ts` files for you to use and import as you see fit.

 If you are using Typescript (which you should be for the full value of Accelerator's built-in functionalities), you should indicate the type of the passage object by replacing `const passage =` with `const passage: bundle.passages.IPassage =`, and setting the props type of the React component to `bundle.passages.IPassageProps`, importing these interfaces from `../src/passages/bundle`.
 This will allow full type-checking of your story passages.
 (You can also just destructure the bundle, or the passages property, so that you can refer directly to `IPassage` and `IPassageProps`.)

+<a name="creating-passages"></a>
 ## The bundle import

 All Accelerator passages have simple access to the bundle import, located in `src/passages/bundle.ts`.
 (Note that `passages` and `src/passages` are different folders with wholly different purposes.)
 The bundle import, typically imported as `import * as bundle from '../../src/passages/bundle'`, has the following props: